rileywhite/Cilador/README.md

 #Usage
 See [Bix.Mixers.Fody-Examples](http://github.com/rileywhite/Bix.Mixers.Fody-Examples)
-for full examples.
+for working examples.
 Read on for a short introduction.

-##Create the mixin definition interface in the assembly that will contain mixin definitions.
+##Create a mixin definition interface in the assembly that will contain mixin definitions.

     namespace MyMixinDefinitions
     {